haskell/cabal/Cabal/doc/nix-local-build.rst

 ::

-    $ cabal new-install --lib Cabal
+    $ cabal v2-install --lib Cabal

 This works by managing GHC environments.
 By default, it is writing to the global environment in ``~/.ghc/$ARCH-$OS-$GHCVER/environments/default``.
-``new-install`` provides the ``--package-env`` flag to control which of these environments is modified.
+``v2-install`` provides the ``--package-env`` flag to control which of these environments is modified.

 This command will modify the environment file in the current directory:

 ::

-    $ cabal new-install --lib Cabal --package-env .
+    $ cabal v2-install --lib Cabal --package-env .

 This command will modify the environment file in the ``~/foo`` directory:

 ::

-    $ cabal new-install --lib Cabal --package-env foo/
+    $ cabal v2-install --lib Cabal --package-env foo/

-Do note that the results of the previous two commands will be overwritten by the use of other new-style commands, so it is not recommended to use them inside a project directory.
+Do note that the results of the previous two commands will be overwritten by the use of other v2-style commands, so it is not recommended to use them inside a project directory.

 This command will modify the environment in the "local.env" file in the